Skip to content

 20. Leave upon signs of distress

 An animal in distress feels threatened and afraid.
 This can have serious health repercussions for the species and may even lead to its death.
 Prey species (e.g. deer and eastern cottontail rabbits) are especially prone to distress.
-Prolonged disturbances can severely weaken their immune system.
-In the worst-case scenario, distress can lead to stress-related conditions.
+Prolonged disturbances can severely weaken their immune system and in the worst-case scenario lead to stress-related conditions.
 One such condition is capture myopathy, which can be fatal.

 This goes to show that it is extremely important to learn to recognize behaviors of an animal in distress.
 This way, you can know when to leave the site to avoid further disturbance.
 Prior to shooting, it is helpful to research whether it is appropriate to approach the animal or not.
-This is one way to ensure that you photograph wildlife ethically.
 Lastly, an investment in a telephoto lens is always a good idea when shooting wildlife to avoid close encounters.

 Summary